Klortho/logic-game/lesson-04/README.md

 # Lesson 4 - Create our own SVG library

+FIXME: Convert this so that it doesnt use svg.js from the get-go
+FIXME: add `document.body.appendChild(drawing.elem);`

 In this lesson, we'll get rid of SVG.js.
 Instead of using that library, we'll create our own class, called `SvgElement`, that will make drawing SVG objects easy.